ggreen/postgres-showcase/Enterprise-pg-k8s/README.md

 **NOTE:**  Ensure that the client tools are version matching to the server version. i.e 14.x for this example.
 If you higher/lower version of client tools.
 Please adjust accordingly.
 You can update the pgversion in pg-ha.yaml to match the client tools version or vice versa.

-To backup the database, you can use command from you client.
+To backup the database, you can use **pg_dump** command from you client.
 You can review the backup.sql file to see what DDL information it has.

 ```
 PGPASSWORD=$PG_PASSWORD pg_dump -h localhost -p 5444 -U "$PG_USERNAME" -d postgres-db > backup.sql